AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Introduction

 Machine learning (ML) methods have been used to forecast cancer pain and other symptoms using structured EHR data.
 For example, in musculoskeletal pain, baseline disability and early symptom changes can predict healthcare utilization~\cite{lentz_prediction_2018}; in migraine, ML has been used to classify pain trajectories based on self-reported features~\cite{galvez-goicurla_cluster-then-classify_2022}; and in end-of-life care, structured electronic health record (EHR) models have forecasted pain at hospitalization and shift levels~\cite{lodhi_predictive_2015}.
 ML models, including logistic regression, random forests, and neural networks, have also been applied to predict cancer-related symptoms such as pain, fatigue, and depression~\cite{alfayez_predicting_2021, zeinali_machine_2024}.
 However, most existing approaches treat symptoms and medication as static variables, ignoring the temporal dynamics essential for acute pain prediction.

-While recent time-series models, have demonstrated the ability to capture temporal dynamics in structured data, such as numerical rating scale (NRS) scores for pain~\cite{bang_clinical_2023}, these approaches still face critical limitations.
+While recent time-series models have demonstrated the ability to capture temporal dynamics in structured data, such as numerical rating scale (NRS) scores for pain~\cite{bang_clinical_2023}, these approaches still face critical limitations.
 Most of them rely exclusively on structured inputs, overlooking valuable unstructured information like free-text medication logs that often contain key contextual cues such as irregular opioid dosing or rescue medication use.
 Additionally, temporally-aware models often treat medications and interventions as static covariates or aggregate summaries, failing to reflect real-time adjustments in patient care.
-For example, Chae \textit{et al.}~\cite{chae_prediction_2024} incorporated longitudinal nursing notes to monitor symptom progression, but did not target pain prediction or leverage multi-modal data integration.
+For example, previous work~\cite{chae_prediction_2024} incorporated longitudinal nursing notes to monitor symptom progression, but did not target pain prediction or leverage multi-modal data integration.
 These gaps reduce the clinical applicability of current models, especially in cases where documentation is inconsistent or ambiguous.

 Large language models (LLMs) have demonstrated the capacity to extract structured information from unstructured clinical narratives, including medication dosing patterns, rescue analgesic use and temporal relationships.
 These models are increasingly integrated into hospital workflows worldwide, where they support medication reconciliation, symptom tracking and clinical documentation across diverse health systems \cite{thirunavukarasu2023large}.
-However, when applied alone, LLMs often yield unstable or poorly calibrated outputs, particularly in mixed-format clinical datasets.
-This is especially evident when processing structured tabular inputs, where models may misinterpret numerical values or relational dependencies, leading to unreliable predictions~\cite{sui2024table, yan2025small}.
-To address these limitations, we introduce a hybrid pipeline integrating: \begin{itemize} \item \textbf{Dynamic pain episode prediction}: Pain episodes were forecasted by integrating static EHR data with temporal features extracted from clinical records.
+However, when used independently, LLMs often yield poorly calibrated outputs on mixed-format clinical datasets.
+This limitation is particularly pronounced for structured tabular inputs, where numerical values and relational dependencies may be misinterpreted, leading to unreliable predictions~\cite{sui2024table, yan2025small}.